mpalmer79/civil-engineer/docs/RESEARCH_AND_SYSTEM_DESIGN.md

-# CivilSite AI: Stormwater Review Assistant
+# Civil Engineer: Stormwater Review Assistant

 ## Research and System Design Brief

-CivilSite AI is a portfolio GenAI system concept for assisting stormwater and site-plan review.
+Civil Engineer is a portfolio GenAI system concept for assisting stormwater and site-plan review.
 It is designed as a review-support tool that helps organize project documents, retrieve source evidence, compare submissions against checklist expectations, flag potential risks, route findings for human review, and preserve an audit trail.

-CivilSite AI is not a licensed engineering tool.
+Civil Engineer is not a licensed engineering tool.
 It must not approve plans, certify compliance, stamp drawings, replace a Professional Engineer, or make final public safety determinations.
 Its purpose is to demonstrate production-style GenAI architecture in a realistic civil engineering workflow.

 ## 1. Project Purpose